ZitaoZeng/CBDA-subsampling/readme.txt

 A set of generic samples can also be created instead of pairs of training and validation sets.
 This creates the specified number of files sampled from the original data file.
+In this case the case number column and output column are optional.
+If the case number is not specified the row ordinal is written, as the first column in the set file.
+If the output column is not specified is is not written to the set file.

-See the Examples section below for an example of how to do this.
+See the Examples section below for an example of how to create generic sets.

 There are 4 scripts in this part of the CBDA project, 3 Python3 scripts and 1 bash script.
 For the Python scripts use the "-h" command line option to see the